A Look At The Las Vegas Grand Prix 2023 Schedule

 – When is the final race at the Las Vegas Grand Prix 2023?

-The final race at the Las Vegas Grand Prix 2023 will take place on Saturday, November 18 (2:00 PM SGT on Sunday, November 19 in Singapore).
+The final race at the Las Vegas Grand Prix 2023 will take place on Saturday, November 18 (2:00 PM MYT on Sunday, November 19 in Malaysia).

 – What will be the venue for the Las Vegas Grand Prix 2023?